Evelyn Marsden: Later years

 Following the Titanic tragedy she married Dr William Abel James, who had also worked for White Star Line.
-He studied as a medical student whilst living in two rooms at 22 Glenroy Street, Roath, Glamorgan, Wales according to the 1901 census.
+He studied as a medical student whilst living in two rooms at 22 Glenroy Street, Roath, Glamorgan, Wales, according to the 1901 census.
 On her return to Australia she was heralded as a heroine, calling first at the Semaphore, South Australia anchorage on 2 November 1912, on board the White Star liner the Irishman, on which her husband also served as ship's doctor, and so was subsequently bound to continue on to its final destination of Sydney, arriving 14 November, before disembarking on the 15th following a day's quarantine.
 Her husband took up residence as a doctor in South Australia and they moved into a new apartment in Ruthven Mansions on Pulteney Street.
 Later they moved to Wallaroo, South Australia, living and working there for 15 months before finally moving to Bondi, Sydney, where her husband continued work as a Doctor.
-Evelyn died on 30 August 1938, with her husband passing away soon after and they were both buried at Waverley Cemetery, Sydney.
+Evelyn died on 30 August 1938, with her husband dying soon after and they were both buried at Waverley Cemetery, Sydney.
 They had no children.

 Their grave was unmarked until 5 October 2000, when a headstone was finally erected on their gravesite.